Order-Preserving Dimension Reduction for Multimodal Semantic Embedding: Background and Related Work

-Multimodal scientific data has drawn a lot of research interests.
-For instance, the MELINDA dataset \cite{wu2020melindamultimodaldatasetbiomedical} focuses on classifying biomedical experiment methods by utilizing multiple data types.
+Multimodal data analytics has attracted growing research interest across scientific domains.
+For example, the MELINDA dataset \cite{wu2020melindamultimodaldatasetbiomedical} focuses on classifying biomedical experiment methods by utilizing multiple data types.
 Similarly, a study on explainable AI \cite{Jin_2022} evaluates algorithms within the context of multimodal medical imaging tasks, emphasizing the importance of decision-making based on raw scientific data.

-Researchers have also trained new large language models specifically designed for scientific data.
+In parallel, researchers have developed new large language models specifically designed for scientific data.
 For example, GIT-Mol \cite{LIU2024108073} represents a notable effort, developing a multimodal large language model for molecular science that integrates graph, image, and text data.
 Additionally, MatSciBERT \cite{gupta2022matscibert} focuses on creating domain-specific language models tailored to materials science.
-While these models, along with others such as the unsupervised word embeddings for materials science literature \cite{tshitoyan2019unsupervised}, demonstrate the potential of specialized models in capturing domain-specific knowledge, they are often limited in scope, typically focusing solely on text-based data.
+While these models, along with others such as the unsupervised word embeddings for materials science literature \cite{tshitoyan2019unsupervised}, demonstrate strong potential in capturing domain-specific knowledge, they are often limited in scope, typically focusing solely on text-based data.

-Multi-modal data is often highly dimensional, making it crucial to find a trade-off between maintain essential information and reducing the data's complexity.
-Therefore, some scientists have proposed effective methods to address this challenge.
+Multimodal data is often highly dimensional, making it crucial to find a trade-off between maintaining essential information and reducing the data's complexity.
+Given the high dimensionality of multimodal data, researchers have proposed methods to balance information preservation and complexity reduction.
 For instance, the study on Multiscale Feature Extraction and Fusion of Image and Text in VQA \cite{lu2023multiscale} introduces advanced techniques to fuse multimodal data, allowing for a more integrated analysis of different data types.
-The research on Semi-Supervised Multi-Modal Learning with Balanced Spectral Decomposition \cite{hu2020semi} focuses on optimizing information preservation through spectral decomposition, which enhances the ability to capture correlations within the data.
-Additionally, Unsupervised word embeddings in materials science literature \cite{tshitoyan2019unsupervised} demonstrates the transformation of textual information into vectors, providing a compact and efficient representation of large-scale text data.
+The research on Semi-Supervised Multimodal Learning with Balanced Spectral Decomposition \cite{hu2020semi} focuses on optimizing information preservation through spectral decomposition, which enhances the ability to capture correlations within the data.
+Additionally, Unsupervised word embeddings in materials science \cite{tshitoyan2019unsupervised} demonstrates the transformation of textual information into vectors, providing a compact and efficient representation of large-scale text data.